 Samsung is currently trying a new advertising strategy (after concluding that consumers don’t want exploding cell phones as much as their initial market research suggested).
 Instead, the software firm is peddling their latest market entrant as a travel companion: the phone can act as a translator, boarding pass, high-definition camera, navigator and more.
 Since the focus has been laid on travel, the phone can also interface with the taxi dispatch system of the vehicle you’d be riding in.
 The phone is probably a great travel companion, and the ad is indicative of a greater trend in the travel industry: how technology has changed the way we travel.
 With summer in full swing, we know a lot of you are thinking about traveling, so we decided to help you by taking a look at how technology can make travel even better.
-We also recommend to learn about health insurance in canada before deciding to go on a trip, it is important to always be covered.

 When’s the last time you went to an airline’s website to book a flight?
 Sure, it still happens, but far more commonly, travelers are sourcing their tickets through the numerous online outlets, including Kayak.com and TripAdvisor.
 You may also find more at Aerobell.com.
 And booking doesn’t stop at just flights, either.
 Hotels are being threatened by consumer to consumer platforms like AirBnB, where homeowners can offer their spacious dwellings to travelers for a better price than many hotels can offer.
 People can easily look up hotels in Blackpool on their phone and book it even at the last moment.
 Not all is lost for the hotel industry, however, as coupon marketplaces like Groupon allow for a win-win relationship between hotels and consumers, providing more demand for hotels and better prices for consumers.